GeraldR63/AstroNavi/README.md

 </table>

 Nice to have are also: Slide Stick (Rechenstab), Table book of trigonometric functions (Tabellenbuch mit trigonometrischen Funktionen zum Nachschlagen kleiner Winkel, die der Rechenstab nicht hergibt), Pocket Calculator (but well, this may fail).
 Pencil, a drawing divider, set-square (Geodreieck).

+One good joke:
+Don't try this to become more independent from technology.
+You can become independent from electrical power.
+That's all.
+GPS kann have failures.
+Electronics can have failures after a solar storm but a sextant can break, a slide ruler can break, a table book can burn.
+To become independent from technology is not the goal of Astronavigation it's just to become independent from electronics for a few days, weeks or month.